 THEME: SHOW YOUR VOICE!

 SUBMISSIONS DEADLINE: OCTOBER 29, 2022

 FOR MORE DETAILS OR QUESTIONS: CONTACT REFLECTIONS@LCTAPTA.ORG

-PTA Reflections is a nationally acclaimed student recognition program to encourage artistic creativity in the classroom and at home.
-Students of all grades and abilities may participate and explore the arts based on the 2021-2022 theme: “I Will Change The World By...”
+Students of all grades and abilities may participate and explore the arts based on the 2022-2023 theme: “SHOW YOUR VOICE”

 Special needs students are encouraged to enter and there are a variety of ways to participate.

-Students submit their completed works of art in one or all of the available arts categories: Dance Choreography, Literature, Music Composition, Photography, Visual Arts.
+Students submit their completed works of art in one or all of the available arts categories: Dance Choreography, Literature, Music Composition, Photography, Visual Arts and Film Production.

 What is 'Reflections'?

 How to Apply?

 Students participate in the appropriate division for their grade: Primary (Pre-K - Grade 2), Intermediate (Grades 3-5), Special Artist (All grades welcome).
 Students who identify as having a disability and may receive services under IDEA or ADA: Section 504 may enter in the Special Artist Division or grade division most closely aligned to their functional abilities.